Stevens Family

 In 1911 George and Florence were living at 14 Rayleigh Road, Wolverhampton.
 George, aged 32, giving his occupation as a mechanical engineer now acting as general manager for a motor cycle manufacturer.
 George and Florence had three children

-• Florence Esme Stevens.
-Born 21 May 1904
+- Florence Esme Stevens.
+Born 21 May 1904 in Wolverhampton

-• Joseph Hanford Stevens.
-Born 20 January 1906
+- Joseph Hanford Stevens.
+Born 20 January 1906 in Wolverhampton

-• Madeline Millicent Stevens.
-Born 16 March 1907
+- Madeline Millicent Stevens.
+Born 16 March 1907 in Wolverhampton

 Visiting at the time was Samuel Bertie Elliott, a 31 year old Gas engineer (street lighting).
 It is not clear what his connection with the family was.
-The family had one living in servant, 16 year old Lucy Evelyn May Williams.
+The family had one live in servant, 16 year old Lucy Evelyn May Williams.

 George Stevens of 3 Richmond Avenue, Wolverhampton died on 11 September 1952 at New Cross Hospital, Heath Town, Wolverhampton.
 Probate was granted to his widow Florence.